ankraft/ACME-oneM2M-CSE/docs/Importing.md

 ```

 <a name="attributes"></a>
-## Attribute Policies for Common Resources and Complex Types
+## Attribute Policies for Common Resources, Complex Types and Enum Types

-During startup the CSE reads the attribute policies for normal/common resources from the file [attributePolicies.ap](../init/attributePolicies.ap) in the import / init directory.
+During startup the CSE reads the attribute policies for common resource types and complex type definitions from the files with the extension ".ap" in the *init* directory, for example [attributePolicies.ap](../init/attributePolicies.ap).
+More than one attribute file can be defined.
 The attributes for attribute policies are the same as for the &lt;flexContainer> attribute definitions above.

+In addition, enumeration types are defined in files with the extension ".ep".

-### Format
+### Formats

 The format is a JSON structure that follows the structure described in the following code.